Christian Burial

 Music

 Music makes a vast contribution to the richness and meaning of the service.
 The Parish Organist is available to play for every funeral and is available to make any other music arrangements.
 If desired, a soloist, a choir of four voices, and/or instrumentalists are available.
+Requests for an organist other than the Parish Organist can be approved by the Rector and the Parish Organist.
+In such cases, there will be a “bench fee”.
 Hymns are strongly encouraged in the design of the service for the beauty and joy they bring.
 Easter hymns and other bright and triumphant hymns are most appropriate for the burial office.
 The following are offered simply as suggestions.
 Please know that family hymns, children’s hymns and service hymns are also appropriate.

 180 He is Risen